-Little is currently known about barriers facing SNM utilization in Canada.
-The objective of this study is to characterize urologist-perceived barriers of care and understanding of SNM patient management.
-To accomplish this, we outlined three specific aims, to understand the Canadian urologist's: 1) perceived barriers to widespread usage of SNM, 2) clinical experience with SNM; and 3) understanding of SNM as a management of refractory OAB.
+characterize urologist-perceived barriers of care and understanding of SNM patient management.
+To accomplish this, we outlined three specific aims, to understand the Canadian urologist's: 1) perceived barriers to widespread usage of SNM; 2) clinical experience with SNM; and 3) understanding of SNM as a management for refractory OAB.